Power Variability: Fixed

 To glass it up, the Swarovski EL Range 10X42 binoculars is the ultimate tool for every hunter and optic user.
 Is it loaded?
 I can't answer this without swearing, but "yes" is an acceptable answer.
 Of course the price is out-of-this-world, but it's a Swaro.
 You're making your lifetime buy for an optic right here.
 Say "auf wiedersehen" to ever shopping again - hooray!

 If you don't need the laser rangefinder capabilities, then save more than a few bucks with the Swarovski EL 42 10X42 with the FieldPro package.
 It's one of our favorites, and it will be yours too if you dare check it out.

-When dabbling in this price range, we’d be doing you a serious disfavor if we didn’t steer you towards a Leica Geovid HD 10X42 bino.
-It rivals the Swaro rather competitively, and it’s cheaper.
-We also wouldn’t be fair if we didn’t throw out the Carl Zeiss Victory RF binoculars either.
-Competitive in price with the Swaro, it’s worth checking out if you’re serious about dropping three grand on a binocular.
+When dabbling in this price range, we'd be doing you a serious disfavor if we didn't steer you towards a Leica Geovid HD 10X42 binocular.
+It rivals the Swaro rather competitively, and it's cheaper.

 When you're spending this kind of cash, you want to know what's available to you.
 Realistically, these are way out of the budgets of most hunters.
 However, Swarovski has always been a world-class brand that we've always drooled over, not only in our sleep.
 We're not ashamed to wipe away a bit of dribble when it comes to Swaro, and neither should you be!